chain4travel/camino-messenger-contracts/README.md

 - **`--private-key`:**
   The static private key of the wallet used to create your CM Account (without the `0x` prefix).
 - **`--service-name`:**
   The full-service name to register.
 For a complete list of supported services, consult the [Camino Messenger Protocol documentation](https://buf.build/chain4travel/camino-messenger-protocol/docs).
+(You can also check the service names here in the [services](./services/) folder)
 - **`--fee`:**
   The service fee associated with your service in `aCAM` (`wei` in EVM terms).
 - **`--network`:**